1 min read

-If your fleet spends a lot on diesel, the Open Roads Commercial fuel card is built to help you lower fuel costs at truck stops while keeping tighter control over purchases.
-Unlike many general fleet cards, Open Roads focuses specifically on deep discounts at in-network truck stop locations, where fleets can save significantly per gallon.
+If your fleet mainly purchases diesel, the Open Roads Commercial fuel card is built to help you save money on diesel at truck stops while keeping tighter control over purchases.
+Unlike many business fleet fuel cards, Open Roads focuses specifically on deep discounts at in-network truck stop locations, where fleets can save significantly per gallon.

 In this review, we break down where the Open Roads fuel card is accepted, how the discounts work, the fees to expect, and the controls and reporting features included.
 We’ll also cover the key pros and cons and provide alternatives to help you decide if it’s the right fit for your business.